v1.0.0 - Production Ready

 createAd()

 Request and create an ad element.
 Returns a ready-to-append div containing the ad HTML.
-Can be called from any content script, popup, or page.
+This must run in extension pages (popup, side panel, or internal extension UI) and is blocked in content scripts.

 import { createAd } from '@playanext/playa-yield-sdk';